AlexFMM/mp3Player/README.md

   7. [DONE]Create config form

+  8. Path to folder + create folder if not found
+  8.1 Change folder directory

 Details:
 The small white square is an image viewer to show the album cover, now works